ismaelresp/docker-postgres-rdkit/install/README.md

     local	all      all          peer

+Alternatively, the following line in *pg_hba.conf* should be present present and uncommented replacing POSTGRES_USER by the value of the *POSTGRES_USER* variable in `config.sh`.
+Default *rdkit-test*:

+    local	all      POSTGRES_USER          peer

+These pg_hba.conf settings are only needed for installing and testing installation.

 PostgreSQL might require to be updated to the lastest minor version in the Ubuntu repository to match the version of the package *postgresql-server-dev-$PG_MAJOR* .
 Minor version updates hardly ever require to migrate the database data or configuration files.

 ### b.
 There is a PostgreSQL superuser that is also an Operative System user.